This article is a comparison of linseed and tung oils:

 Both of these oils are called “drying oils” which means they polymerize in the presence of oxygen forming a durable and elastic finish.

-They do not go rancid like semi-drying or non-drying oils.
+They do not go rancid like non-drying oils.

 Are Linseed and Tung Oil Zero-VOC?